rndsrc/astr513/docs/interpolate.md

 # Interpolation and Extrapolation

-This lecture follows closely (2nd Edition in C and 3rd Edition in C++), Chapter 3 "Interpolation and Extrapolation".
+This lecture follows closely (2nd Edition in C and 3rd Edition in C++), Chapter 3 "Interpolation and Extrapolations".

 +++